Faith Church’s Covenant of Grace

-In our work, conversations, and theology, we realize that there can be conflict, disagreements, and misunderstandings.
+In our work, conversations, and theology, we realized that there can be conflict, disagreements, and misunderstandings.
 We can be guided by healthy norms in order to maintain clear communication and personal assumptions.
-Therefore, we covenant together in these guidelines for loving relationships and values to guide our ministry.
+Therefore, we covenanted together in these guidelines for loving relationships and values to guide our ministry.
 Colossians 3:12-17; 1 Thessalonians 5:12-26

 Gratitude with Humility

 We are grateful for the blessings of church and community which God has given us.
 With repentant and humble hearts, we recognize that there are times when we fall short of God’s plan for our church.
 We are thankful for God’s grace and love as we acknowledge our shortcomings and seek to follow His direction for our church’s renewal in love for God.
 2 Corinthians 4:14-15

 In every way, by thought, word, and deed, we seek to build God-honoring relationships with each other.
 We will build each other up and not tear each other down.
 We will make positive investments in each other’s lives.
 We promise to maintain relationships of confidentiality in personal and professional matters.
 We promise to be good stewards of our time, talents, and treasures together for the benefit of one another and the church we serve.
 We promise to support one another and the work of the church through prayer.
 John 13:34; Romans 12:10; Colossians 4:2

 Always Gentle, Loving, and Open Communication